-If the primary work doesn't go ahead or is delayed beyond the deadline, there is a risk that you'll miss out on funding for any secondary measures you've already had installed, so you would be liable for the full cost yourself.
+If you get the secondary work done, and then the primary work doesn't go ahead or is delayed beyond the deadline, there is a risk you'll miss out on the funding for those secondary measures – so you'd be liable for the full cost yourself.

-If you already have any of these installed in your home, you can't use them to replace the measures you already have in your home.
-However, you can use them to install "top-ups", for example, additional loft insulation so it reaches the recommended level.
+No, you can't use the vouchers to replace any energy-saving measures already installed in your home.
+However, you CAN use them to install "top-ups", for example, additional loft insulation so it reaches the recommended level.

 The Government has said that if you're installing low-carbon heating, you'll also need to have adequate insulation in your home, though this can be installed at the same time as the heating.